"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 - If we know His will, we can pray confidently for His will to be done.
 Sometimes the results appear miraculous.
 At other times, the results are more subtle.
 Either way, God's miracle-working power can work through you to do His will.

-- If you are unsure of how to pray this way, click here to read our series on the Transformed Life.
+- If you are unsure of how to pray this way, click here to read our free lesson series on the Transformed Life, as explained in the Durable Joy book.

 - If we neglect our daily times of Bible study, God's revealed Word is less fresh in our minds and hearts.